Loganville (Ga.) Grayson High School has an 11-1 record heading into tonight’s Class 7A state quarterfinal playoff matchup at Colquitt County.

 “Clemson, Alabama, Tennessee, Nebraska, Georgia,” Pappoe said.

 Pappoe last visited Clemson for the Louisville game on Oct.
-1, and he plans to return to campus in the offseason.
+1, and he plans to return in the offseason.

 “When the facilities are done,” Pappoe said.